Noxormy/CDPR_Gameplay_Test/Readme.md

 You can learn more about the algorithm [here](https://github.com/Noxormy/CDPR_Gameplay_Test/blob/master/Flocking%20Simulation.pdf)

 # FAQ
+Q: I get an error "cmake is not recognized as internal or external command"
+A: Just install cmake, you can download it [here](https://cmake.org/download/)

 Q: I get an error that there are no **CMake.txt** files.
 A: It looks like the submodules are not loaded, you need to open the repository directory with git or a terminal and run ``git submodule update --init --recursive``.